 - Redefine “Good Parent”.
 My parenting worth used to be tied up in being able to control my kids and have them mind, or listen to me.
 If I couldn’t control their behaviour, then I didn’t feel like a good parent.
 I have come to redefine what a good parent is.
 I traded in my desire for obedience for a better relationship and a better future for my children.
 I checked my ego at the door.
 Now, my idea of a strong/good parent is someone who is patient, loving, and someone who really empowers his or her child.
 A good parent is someone who walks the walk, and models the behaviours she wants to see.

-- Believe in Goodness.
+- Believe in the Goodness of your child.
 Is your child good or bad?
 What is her true nature?
 What is your perspective?
 How do you view your child when things get challenging?
 Is she trying to make your life hard or is she having a hard time?
 Loving leaders assume the best of their children.
 This doesn’t mean that we think our kids are perfect or that all behaviour is wanted.
 It means we trust in their good nature.
 If we view our children as good and pure of heart, then everything we see gets filtered through that lens.
 This allows us to parent from a mature and loving place.
 Take this leap of faith and fully believe in the goodness of your child.
+Instead of blaming, get curious.
+What is it that you child needs or is trying to communicate?
+It all comes from a good and understandable place.

 - Trust and listen to your child.
 Trust and listen to them and they will learn to trust and listen to you.
 Trusting and honouring your child, his thoughts and his feelings is the greatest thing you can do for your child’s sense of worthiness and wholeness.
 This is easier said than done.
 This involves a lot of listening and reflecting back what you hear.
 It’s hard to do with a little person.
 The desire might be to ignore, distract, or even fix problems for your child.
 Let your child feel your presence and your caring in how you listen and how you speak to him.
 When you empathize and validate your child’s emotions they will feel seen and heard.
 This leads to a child who feels valued and feels secure.
 A child who feel like this is more likely to be calm and self regulated.
 This makes your job easier and allows you to have a deeper more connected relationship with your child.